Aliahmed-new/XSS_REPORTS/Reflected_xss_report_56.md

 ---
 ## Steps to Reproduce
 1. Go to `https://kzlabs.com/56.php` and open the Community Hub search.
-2. First search for a unique term like `unique'">` and view the page source.
+2. First search for a unique term like `tix5uni'">` and view the page source.
 3. In the source code around line 435 you can see the search term reflected raw inside the `data-query` attribute:
 ```
 data-query='unique'">'